 How to perform a privacy impact assessment: a step-by-step guide

 Protecting personal information isn’t just a regulatory box to tick—it’s key to maintaining trust and staying compliant.
-A Privacy Impact Assessment (PIA) helps organisations understand how their data practices affect privacy and identify potential risks.
+A privacy impact assessment (PIA) helps organisations understand how their data practices affect privacy and identify potential risks.

 This guide breaks down what a PIA is, when to conduct one, and how to complete an effective assessment step by step.